Tibet offers many impressive peaks in the Himalayas. Here are some of the best treks in Tibet. For more info, visit our contact page.

 For more info on the Ganden to Samye Trek, go to the following link: Ganden to Samye Trek

 For a travel experience that provides a valuable insight into Tibetan religious beliefs, immerses you in the local culture, and leads you through the ruggedness of Tibet’s landscape, the Ganden to Samye Trek is a highlight of any Himalayan travel itinerary.
-The high passes of this route lead you through secluded valleys that are inhabited by nomadic herders and their yaks, past quaint local villages and connects 2 of Tibet’s most sacred Buddhist monasteries.
-It is easy to see why this is regarded as one of the best treks in Tibet
+The high passes of this route lead you through secluded valleys that are inhabit by nomadic herders and their yaks, past quaint local villages and connects 2 of Tibet’s most sacred Buddhist monasteries.
+It is easy to see why this is regarded as one of the best treks in Tibet.

 Starting just beyond Ganden Monastery, this trek goes for 80 kilometers (50 miles) through the mountain wilderness, not far from Lhasa.
 Most trekkers take 4 or 5 days to complete the trek, which goes over 2 mountain passes that exceed 5000 meters in elevation.
 During the summer months, nomad encampments can be found along the way, which are a great way to experience traditional Tibetan culture.
 There are no teahouses or restaurants along the trek, so you will need to be fully self-supported with food and camping gear.
 Good, reputable agencies in Tibet will provide this, along with pack-yaks and a cook, to assist you.
 The trek ends at Samye Monastery, 130 kilometers southeast of Lhasa.